Six Successful Tips for Implementation

 5. Communicate

 Do not underestimate the need to communicate.
 It is key to communicate with each team as they have different goals.
 Consider who, what, why, how, and when in all communications related to the project.
-Have a solid and succinct elevator speech but be prepared to adjust your communication depending on the audience.
+Have a solid, concise elevator speech but be prepared to adjust your delivery depending on the audience.
 Whether it’s an enterprise executive, an employee of the Medical Staff, Managed Care/Enrollment, Quality department, a physician leader, or a Medical Executive Committee member, be able to articulate the benefits of the change you are presenting.

 6. Develop an Ongoing Training Plan